akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/locale-settings.md

 Currencies
 ==========

 Locale Settings stores default currency of application.
-[Number formatter](./number-formatting.md) uses this currency for formatting currency when currency is not specified.
+[Number formatter](./number-formatting.md) uses it for formatting when currency is not specified.

 Example of getting currency from Locale Settings: